hauptem/F5-Multisite-Dashboard/README.md

 ---

+## Dashboard Current Limitations

+**Dashboard v1.7.x is not multi-partition compatible.**
+All BIG-IP objects (pools, data groups, virtual servers, iRules, etc.) must reside in the `/Common` partition.
+Multi-partition support is planned for v2.0 and is in development and testing.
+DNS resolution only supports IPv4 PTR lookups at this time

+### TMOS Version Compatibility
+**Minimum Required:** TMOS 15.0
+**Tested Versions:**
+- TMOS 15.x series (15.1.0 and higher recommended)
+- TMOS 16.x series (all versions)
+- TMOS 17.x series (all versions)

+## Performance

+**Scalability:**
+- Tested with 500+ pools per site on lab grade VE's
+- Tested with 1000+ pool members on lab grade VE's
+- Currently deployed and in operation with various organizations on pre-iSeries appliances, iSeries appliances, and rSeries appliance tenants

+**Resource Usage:**
+- ~2MB memory per dashboard instance
+- 5000 entry FIFO buffer for logger
+- ~1KB/pool in session storage
+- 0% GPU Browser pipeline usage when in an unalarmed state

+---

 ## Architecture Overview - Call Stack Visualization

 The F5 Multisite Dashboard uses a 3-level procedural architecture with automatic memory management and efficient variable scoping.
 Procedures offer code modularity for easy sharing between Front-end and API-Host to maintain operational parity.